-Don’t wall yourself in with vendor lock-in
+Look for flexible distribution choices: don’t wall yourself in with vendor lock-in

 Layered network considerations

-Once the appropriate building blocks have been defined, the most important technical consideration is to ensure that there are no proprietary or other forced linkages between the building blocks.
+Once the appropriate building blocks have been defined, the most important technical consideration is to ensure that no proprietary or other forced linkages between the building blocks.
 Networking emerged as a set of layered technologies for a reason: Different functions are required, and a layered architecture ensures innovation, choice and an ability to meet various business requirements.